mitodl/handbook/development-process.md

 ([example](https://github.com/mitodl/micromasters/pulls)).
 Your **base** branch should be **master** and your **compare** branch should be your issue branch.

-When you first open the PR, the input should be pre-populated with our [PR template](https://github.com/mitodl/handbook/blob/master/pr-template.md).
+When you first open the PR, the input should be pre-populated with a PR template.
+Each project has its own template, but it should look roughly like [this](https://github.com/mitodl/handbook/blob/master/pr-template.md).
 Fill in every section that is relevant to your PR, and delete the sections that aren't relevant.
 Under the **"relevant tickets"** section, be sure to indicate the issue that you're fixing.
 GitHub will automatically link to your issue if you type '#' followed by your issue number (and it will help you with an